 The Servant will be equipped with divine speech as he goes through the school of suffering.

-Isaiah: Servant Songs Overview
+Servant Songs of Isaiah Overview

 The exile raised the question, can we forfeit the promises of God?
 Can God’s people fail in such a way that God will abandon them?
 In the Servant Songs, God demonstrates that not only will He remain committed to His people, He will willingly choose to endure horrific suffering in order to free His people from their sinful hearts and make them righteous before Him.